 "We'll do our best, love.
 Okay?"
 Lynn had reached across the table and grabbed Billy's hand, as much to reassure herself as him.
 She was already "freaking out" on the inside, but she would do her best not to let Billy, or Lily and Rick for that matter, know.

 Billy closed his eyes and gulped, squeezing his Momma Lynn's hand tight.
 Everyone was going to utterly freak out and he knew it… "Sixteen."
 The whole room dropped into silence, and Billy felt his heart drop as the hand in his went slack.
 Shit, he had really done it this time.
-He was too much of a fuck-up, it didn't matter what Rick had said at the creek.
+He was too much of a fuck-up, it didn't matter what Rick had said at the creek, or Momma Lynn in the hallway.
 His mother already didn't really give a shit about him, she'd made that clear, him and Cammy both, and now he was going to lose this family too.
 They would send him away, he'd lose everything…

 Just as Billy was sure he should have lied, that he really was going to be kicked out, he felt Momma Lynn's arms wrap around him and begin to rock him, clutching him to her like a much younger boy, laying her head on top of his.
 When he felt her tears touch his head, he thought he must be the most horrible person in the world, because instead of making him sad, his heart swelled.